 major macro economic indicators

-- Association and Stabilisation Agreement with the EU, candidate for accession since 2003
+- Association and Stabilization Agreement with the EU, candidate for membership since 2003

 - Wage competitiveness